 A global Big Lunch

 Get each member of your group to think of their favourite food.
 Use a map of the world to pinpoint the origin of that dish or its key ingredients.
 Then start a conversation about how food is grown, sustainability or what different people around the world might eat.
-For Big Lunch day you could encourage the children to make a menu of their favourite foods or dishes and write invites asking people to bring that dish or food in.
 You could use our plant profile here as a starting point.
+For Big Lunch day you could encourage the children to bring in their favourite foods or dishes for their own packed lunch - and make them a conversation point.

 Games from the past